-Note 7 - Subsequent Events
+Note 8 - Subsequent Events

 The Company has evaluated all events that occurred after the consolidated balance sheet date through the date when the consolidated financial statements were issued to determine if they must be reported.
-The Management of the Company determined that there were no significant reportable subsequent events to be disclosed.
+The Management of the Company determined that there were no significant reportable subsequent events to be disclosed except for the following.